justaman045/portfolio/content/posts/codedamn/how-long-does-it-takes-to-learn-python-programming.md

 ---
 title: How long does it take to learn python programming?
 publishedDate: "2022-09-26"
+lastUpdatedDate: "2023-11-18"
 tags: ["python", "programming", "developer", "tips"]
 status: "published"
 type: Post
-# summary: In this article, I'll tell you how about how much time does it takes to learn python programming.
+description: In this article, I'll tell you how about how much time does it takes to learn python programming.
 ---

-# How long does it take to learn python programming?

 Python is a simple but high-level programming language which is considered to be the best language for doing almost any task you perform in the programming world.
 Learning it might be a difficult task for anyone.
 Learning Python can either take 2 months or even a year or two.